GeaucefStone/Sortition/README.md

 **Short Term**

+1. Erase or modify deprecated code (on-going)

-1. Generate tables in Markdown files for better human readability
+2. Generate tables in Markdown files for better human readability (Complete)

-2. Erase or modify deprecated code (on-going)
+3. Tie a specific folder to both apps to eliminate the need to copy and paste generated files.

 **Long Term**